ahmadhassanch-dev/PIAIC_Class1/README.md

 NO5:-
-     Then open your VScode and open your terminal by using CTRL + `  and run 'tsc --init' to a tsconfig file,Then run 'npm init' to create a package.jason file.
+     Then open your VScode and open your terminal by using CTRL + `  and run 'tsc --init' to create a tsconfig file,Then run 'npm init' to create a package.jason file.

 NO6:-